carllau999/shopify_challenge/README.md

 RESTful API documentation is currently hosted on **Swagger** linked below:

 https://app.swaggerhub.com/apis-docs/carllau999/shopify_challenge/1.0
-Click on an API and then click try it out and execute to test it.
+Click on an API and then click try it out, then double click the request body to edit it (if there is a request body), and press execute to test it.
 > A cart must be created before calling an other cart APIs since a token is generated for a cart upon creation

 You can also test the curl commands provided in the Swagger docs on the terminal.